kyverno/KDP/proposals/cli_schema.md

     - resource01
     - resource02
     - resource03
+    # resources should be specifiable with various naming formats like below
+    # GVK with namespace and resource name
+    - v1.Pod/nsfoo/mypod
+    # kind with namespace and resource name
+    - pod/nsfoo/mypod
+    # namespace and resource name
+    - nsfoo/mypod
+    # The below resources object is an alternative suggestion as how to reference
+    # resources based upon the resource pool defined above.
+It gives access to multiple
+    # resources in a flexible naming format and consistently so that providing a reference
+    # to a patched resource, for example, doesn't require specifying a file name.
+    resources:
+      # If just object is present, mode is create
+      # if both object and old is present, mode is update
+      # If only old is present, mode is delete
+      - object: my-resource-pool:apiversion/group/<namespace>/<name>
+        old: my-resource-pool:apiversion/group/<namespace>/<name>
+        patched: my-resource-pool:apiversion/group/<namespace>/<name>
+        cloneSource: my-resource-pool:apiversion/group/<namespace>/<name>
+        generated: my-resource-pool:apiversion/group/<namespace>/<name>
     # namespace should set the namespace name for the resource(s), if not present,
     # but otherwise should override the Namespace name if present.
 If the policy
     # being tested is a `Policy` (Namespaced), and if the namespace is not defined